The Wing Chun Evangelist

 By David Peterson

 Practitioners of Wing Chun pride themselves on the fact that it is a true combat system, designed for the brutal reality of the street.
 But is it?
-Based upon how some schools train, you wouldn’t think so!
+Based on how some schools train, you wouldn’t think so!

 CHI SIM SHAOLIN WENG CHUN